cdjq/DFRobot_SGP40/Python/raspberrypi/README.md

 ## DFRobot_SGP40 Library for Arduino
 ---------------------------------------------------------
-Provide an Arduino library for the SGP40 modules.
+Provide an Arduino library for the SGP40 module.

 ## Table of Contents